 “Learning About Land-Based Programming in the NWT.”
-Blog post for nwtrpa.org.
+Post for nwtrpa.org.
 4 October 2016.

 “Producing and Consuming Spaces of Sport and Leisure: The Encampments and Regattas of the American Canoe Association, 1880-1914.”
 In Moving Natures: Environments and Mobility in Canadian History.
-Edited by Colin Coates, Jay Young, Ben Bradley, 229-250.
+Eds.
+Colin Coates, Jay Young, Ben Bradley, 229-250.
 Calgary: University of Calgary Press, 2016.

 “Tanning Hides on the Shores of Lac La Martre.”
-Blog post for nwtrpa.org.
+Post for nwtrpa.org.
 June 2016.

 “Will you be sick during the time of the trip?”
-Blog post for niche-canada.org.
+Post for niche-canada.org.
 20 April 2016.